 How to Receive Money From Overseas Using The National Australia Bank

-Sending and receiving overseas payments can sometimes give you a headache.
-By the end of this article you should have a much better idea of how to receive an international money transfer with NAB.
+Receiving overseas payments can sometimes give you a headache.
+By the end of this article you will have a much better idea of how to receive an international money transfer with NAB.

 You can send money overseas using the National Australia Bank (NAB), but did you know you can also receive international payments with them?